 Carbon Sequestration Certification Program

-Verification relies heavily on permitting and monitoring information reported to the state's regulatory Underground Injection Control (UIC) Program agencies.
-The Conservation Commission will continue to refine verification protocols as more studies on monitoring and verification of geologic sequestration become available.
+Verification includes assuring the project meets the requirements of the state's and EPA's Underground Injection Control (UIC) Program, and relies heavily on permitting and monitoring information reported to the state's regulatory UIC Program agencies.
+The Conservation Commission continues to refine verification protocols as more studies on monitoring and verification of geologic sequestration become available.
+Get application or view fees.

 Depleted oil and gas reservoirs are formations that held crude oil and natural gas over geologic time frames.
 In general, they are a layer of porous rock with a layer of non-porous rock above such that the non-porous layer forms a dome.
 It is the dome shape that trapped the hydrocarbons.
 This same dome offers great potential to trap CO2 and makes these formations excellent sequestration opportunities.
 The U.S. Department of Energy's Regional Carbon Sequestration Partnerships (RCSPs) have documented the location of more than 82.4 million metric tons of sequestration potential in mature oil and gas reservoirs in the United States and Canada.